 Are there any multi-course tasting menus in Salt Lake City?

-Table X in the Millcreek neighborhood of Utah offers a tasting-menu only menu.
+Table X in the Millcreek neighborhood of Utah offers a tasting-only menu.
 The restaurant does not offer ala carte dining.
-Also worthy of note is that Table X offer a vegetarian friendly tasting menu.
+Also worthy of note is that Table X offers a vegetarian-friendly tasting menu.

 Maybe also check out